 The log home originated in Scandinavia and Eastern Europe.
 Log homes have become part of American history, with homes dating back to the 1600s.
-The wood home concept was brought over by immigrants from Finland and Sweden.
+Log homes were rought to the U.S. by immigrants from Finland and Sweden.
 During your history lessons over the years, you very well could have also learned about Abe Lincoln’s log cabin, perhaps the most famous log structure.

-The log home structure is created using stacked horizontal logs.
-Typically, the same piece of wood is used for the interior and exterior walls, but there are different options for exterior finishes for distinctive character.
+The log home structure is created with stacked horizontal logs.
+Typically, the same piece of wood is in the interior and exterior walls, but there is options for exterior finishes for distinctive character.

-If you are considering a log home, definitely do your research and ask questions to make sure that the energy efficiency of a log home will meet your needs as well as local building codes.
+If you are considering a log home, definitely do your research and ask questions to make sure that the energy efficiency of a log home will meet your needs and local building codes.
 Energy efficiency, as well as specific maintenance requirements, are often reasons why many homeowners look into timber frame construction as an alternative.

 Timber Frame Construction

 Timber frame construction is far from new.
 In fact, it has been around for hundreds of years.
-Old timber structures can still be found standing today in Europe and Asia.
+Many old timber structures are still standing today in Europe and Asia.
 In the United States, timber frame construction dates back to 1641 to The Fairbanks House in Dedham, MA.
-It still stands today and is considered a historic site.
-Many New England barns were also constructed using timber frame construction, often crafted using pine or hemlock.
+The Fairbanks house remains standing today and is a historic site.
+Many New England barns also feature timber frame construction, often crafted using pine or hemlock.

 During the industrial revolution, conventional stick framing began making headway and eventually became the predominant method of home construction.
-Today, conventional 2x wood is still employed in most homes today, whether using on-site stick-built construction or prefabrication using 2x in a factory.
+Conventional 2x wood is used in many homes today, whether using on-site stick-built construction or factory prefabricated panels.
 In fact, timber frame construction became practically obsolete for many decades.
 It was not until the 1970s that there was a timber frame revival in the United States, originating in New England.
 And now the majority of timber frame manufacturers and builders are located in the Northeastern part of the U.S.

 Timber frame construction (also similar to post and beam) is a great wood home alternative to log home construction.
 The timber frame construction method uses posts erected from walls and bents, spanning from sill to eave or ridge.
 The bents run perpendicular to the ridge of the roof, while walls run parallel to the ridge.
 Wooden pegs secure the mortise and tenon joinery of timber framing with no need for metal connections.
-Traditionally, the vaulted ceilings are finished with tongue and groove wooden boards to enhance the wood look.
+Traditionally, the vaulted ceilings include tongue and groove wooden boards to enhance the wood look.
 But, for a more modern look, sheetrock is also an option.
-The walls are almost always sheet rocked, which provides good interior balance with the wood.

 Timber frame homes are also often highly efficient with the use of Structural Insulated Panels (SIPS).
 SIPS offer high r values (up to R67 if you wish).
 SIPS panels also offer continuous insulation and no thermal bridging, creating an extremely airtight structure.
 In fact, timber frame and SIPS homes are among one of the most energy-efficient homes today.